You and Me (1938 film)

-You and Me is a 1938 American crime film noir directed by Fritz Lang and starring Sylvia Sidney and George Raft.
-They play a pair of criminals on parole and working in a department store full of similar cases; Harry Carey's character routinely hires ex-convicts to staff his store.
-The film was written by Norman Krasna and Virginia Van Upp.
+You and Me is a 1938 American crime drama/comedy/romance film directed by Fritz Lang.
+It stars Sylvia Sidney and George Raft as a pair of ex-convicts on parole, working in a department store whose owner, played by Harry Carey, routinely hires former criminals to give them a second chance.
+It was written by Norman Krasna and Virginia Van Upp.

 Plot

 Mr. Morris, owner of a large department store, hires offenders released on parole to give them a chance to rehabilitate.
 The other staff do not know.

 Among them is Joe Dennis, who is resigning and leaving for California in order to end his growing friendship with fellow-employee Helen Roberts, as he feels unworthy of her.
 With his violent past, he does not feel he could marry such a sweet and innocent girl.
 They spend a last evening together and, as he boards the Greyhound bus, she says that if he did ask to marry her the answer would be yes.

 They rush to an instant marriage bureau and then back to her room.
 The landlady emerges to throw Joe out, but relents when Helen shows her ring.
 Helen says they must keep the wedding secret, because Mr Morris does not approve of employees marrying each other.
 In fact he does not mind, but Helen is not allowed to marry while on parole.

 When Joe finds a ribboned bundle of what he assumes are love letters in Helen's room, but which are parole cards, he becomes jealous of her past, and meets up for a drink with some criminals from his own.
 They plan to rob Morris' store at night, and recruit him to join the operation.
 But one of the gang is sorry for Helen, should Joe end up back in prison, and, trying to disguise his voice on the telephone, encourages her to keep him away that night; but panicking, he fails to cover the telephone properly; she recognizes the voice, deduces why, and warns Morris.

 When the robbers break into the store, they are surrounded by armed guards.
 Morris says he will let them go once they have listened to what Helen has to say.
 With considerable expertise, she outlines on a blackboard the full costs of the operation they had planned and the meager returns each individual would receive if it had succeeded.
 Joe is not amused by Helen's role in the affair or by her sophisticated knowledge of heist planning.
 As he does not offer any reconciliation, she packs her things and disappears.

 Joe and his colleagues search all over town, with no leads.
 From Helen's parole officer, Joe learns that Helen is pregnant and that her marriage was void as it breached her parole conditions.
 After looking everywhere for her, one of the gang realizes that she'd probably be in a hospital, and finds her.
 The film ends with their second, but this time valid, marriage.